 Why Writers Need to be Tightrope Walkers

-I've never been a fan of "balance".
+I've never been a fan of balance.

-When I gave up on the government-recommended "balanced diet" and instead ate an unbalanced diet that consisted primarily of vegetables and meat, I lost weight, gained muscle, felt healthier, and performed athletically at a higher level.
+When I gave up on the government-recommended "balanced diet" and instead ate an unbalanced diet that consisted primarily of vegetables and meat, I lost weight, gained muscle, felt healthier, and athletically performed at a higher level.

-That's just one example of why I've always believed obsessive focus and dedication is the secret to success, not the much touted "balanced approach".
+That's just one example of why I've always believed obsessive focus and dedication is the secret to success, not the much touted "balanced approach."

-I've learned the hard way, however, that obsessive focus can have its drawbacks, namely burnout, and the more I teach writing, the more I find myself urging authors to find balance in their work and their lives.
+I've learned the hard way, however, that obsessive focus can have its drawbacks, namely burnout.
+The more I teach writing, the more I find myself urging authors to find balance in their work and their lives.

-If you are going to be a writer for the long terms, here's some of the things you're going to need to balance:
+If you are going to be a writer for the long term and avoid burning out, here are some of the things you're going to need to balance:

-The established elements of strong story structure vs. The unique story you want to tell
+The established elements of strong story structure vs. The unique story you want to tell.

 The importance of learning your craft vs. Fully embracing your creative spirit